-- 1. Homework will be posted on Blackboard and is due at the beginning of lecture in class (STAPLED) or via Blackboard (single PDF).
-Late homework will be penalized 10% per day that it is late (max 3 days after that it will not be accepted).
+- 1. Homework will be posted on Blackboard and is due at the beginning of lecture in class (STAPLED) or via Blackboard (single PDF) - otherwise it will NOT be graded.
+Late homework will be penalized 10% per day that it is late (max 3 days - after that it will not be accepted).
 Include your name and Student#. - 2.
-All guizzes and exams will be closed book, closed notes.
+All quizzes and exams will be closed book, closed notes.
 Final exam will be comprehensive. - 3.
 Any makeup quiz or exam will be given only under extenuating circumstances.
 Please notify me at least one (1) week in advance via email if you anticipate an excused absence. - 4.
-Students will have the option of dropping their lowest exam grade and replacing it with their quiz average all 3 exams must be taken to be eligible. - 5.
+Students will have the option of dropping their lowest exam grade and replacing it with their quiz average - all 3 exams must be taken to be eligible. - 5.
 This course requires that students must submit a "Key Assignment" in order to assess specific course objectives.
-One of the homework assignments will be designated as the key assignment but its grade will not factor any more or less than the other homework assignments.
+One of the homework assignments will be designated as the key assignment but its grade will not factor any more or less than the other homework assignments. - 6.
+Other: Discussion Forum (Blackboard)